matteoalbanese/ChainSolver_Hedera/README.md

 ## Run this dapp locally
-### clone this repository in your terminal running
+Clone this repository in your terminal running
 This command clones the pw-hedera repository into your desired directory.
 > git clone https://github.com/matteoalbanese/pw-hedera.git